Belghithtakwa/node_api/README.md

 - GET - Authentification test & authorisation user | moderator | admin
 - GET Book info by ID
 - POST - the admin can get books from google and set them on table books
-- admin can delete users
+- Admin can delete users
 - Delete Book by id | admin restriction
 - Get all books :user roles privilages
 - POST - Add books to wishlist
 - Get - user can view his wish list
-- user can delete a book from his wish list
+- User can delete a book from his wish list